fgmcolas/ShakeItUp/README.md

 ## 🌐 Live Demo

-Try the app: <a href="https://shake-it-ij0hcoor1-fgmcolas-projects-d925234f.vercel.app" target="_blank" rel="noopener noreferrer">ShakeItUp.app</a>
+Try the app: [ShakeItUp](https://shake-it-ij0hcoor1-fgmcolas-projects-d925234f.vercel.app) (opens in a new tab)

 ## ✨ Features